-That is because despite the claims, the Internet does not have everything.
-I must admit that new records are uploaded all the time, but there is so much more that exist in the offline world.
+That is because, despite the claims, the Internet does not have everything.
+I must admit that new records are uploaded all the time, but there is so much more that exists in the offline world.

 They can search for you!

 A professional genealogist will know where to find the records.
 They can visit archives if need be and use tips and tricks that they have acquired to easily find the information that is needed.